theo-brown/csgo-get5-docker/README.md

 #### 2.3.1 Starting a server with no match config

-Start a server using the host machine's IP address, with the specified port, GOTV port, password, RCON password, GOTV password, and (made up) server token (generate a real one [here](https://steamcommunity.com/dev/managegameservers)).
+Start a server with:
+- The host machine's IP address
+- The specified port, GOTV port, password, RCON password, GOTV password, and server token

 ```
 docker run --network=host \